 - Employment First Business Advisory Committee – the committee’s purpose: building partnerships and collaboration, promoting outreach and education regarding community-based, integrated employment resulting in the full inclusion of people with disabilities in the workplace and community.
 Meetings are held on the 4th Thursday of the month at 3:30 PM.
 Click here to view the schedule of meetings.

 - WRC Paid Internship Program Brochure contains fantastic facts and frequently asked questions of PIP.

-- WRC Employer Outreach Brochure contains information on Tax credits, disability hiring, strengthening and diversifying workforce talent, Department of Labor regulatory compliance, Employers and the ADA, Resources to Assist Employers.
+- WRC Employer Outreach Brochure contains information on tax credits, disability hiring, strengthening and diversifying workforce talent, Department of Labor regulatory compliance, Employers and the ADA, and Resources to Assist Employers.

 - CIE-PIP Technical Process Information is a visual illustration outlining the overall CIE and PIP process.

-- Getting Hired provide employers with a full-service solution for attracting, recruiting, hiring and retaining the talent they need to meet their goals while also complying with OFCCP regulations.
-GH provides job seekers with a fully-accessible career portal and connections to various employment resources.
+- Getting Hired (GH) provides employers with a full-service solution for attracting, recruiting, hiring, and retaining the talent they need to meet their goals while also complying with OFCCP regulations.
+GH provides job seekers with a fully accessible career portal and connections to various employment resources.

 - Office of Disability Employment Policy (ODEP) promotes policies and coordinates with employers and all levels of government to increase workplace success for people with disabilities.